Aman3214/Fruit_monitor/README.md

 ## Execution

 The system is designed to be launched from a single command.
-The `main.py` script handles the directory switching (CWD) automatically to ensure all relative file paths (like models and static assets) are resolved correctly.
+The `main.py` script manages the directory switching automatically.

 ### Full System Launch (Recommended)
 From the **project root** directory: